 About this event

-The students and staff of Indy Reads are excited to share children’s stories on this special day, including the beloved classic: The Very Hungry Caterpillar.
+The students, staff, & volunteers of Indy Reads are excited to share children’s stories on this special day.
+They will share some of their favorites in multiple languages.
 This is a family friendly event, and all ages are welcome!

 After story time, all are welcome to make and take home your own bookmark.

 What is World Book and Copyright Day?

 World Book and Copyright Day is a celebration to promote the enjoyment of books and reading.
 Each year, on April 23rd, celebrations take place all over the world to recognize the scope of books – a link between the past and the future, a bridge between generations and across cultures.
 On this occasion, UNESCO and the international organizations representing the three major sectors of the book industry – publishers, booksellers and libraries, select the World Book Capital for a year to maintain, through its own initiatives, the impetus of the Day’s celebrations.

 April 23rd is a symbolic date in world literature.
 It is the date on which several prominent authors, William Shakespeare, Miguel de Cervantes and Inca Garcilaso de la Vega all died.
 This date was a natural choice for UNESCO’s General Conference, held in Paris in 1995, to pay a world-wide tribute to books and authors on this date, encouraging everyone to access books.

 UNESCO’s theme for 2023 – Indigenous Languages!

 Last year saw the start of the International Decade of Indigenous Languages (2022-32) and it’s a UN priority to uphold and promote linguistic diversity and multilingualism.
 Indigenous and local languages feature as part of the World Book Capital Network Charter, and the Charter recognizes a less rigid concept of ‘the book’, i.e., acknowledging various forms of literature (including oral traditions).
 For World Book and Copyright Day on April 23rd, Indigenous Languages will be the message UNESCO will focus on.